Categories

 Surgical Errors

-• Inadequate anaesthesia leading to patient discomfort or pain during the procedure.
+• Inadequate anaesthesia causing pain during treatment

-• Infections due to improper sterilisation procedures.
+• Infection due to poor sterilisation

-Inadequate hygiene practices
+• Inadequate hand hygiene

 Lack of Informed Consent